 1. Pay all appropriate claims for services provided to you or Your Dependents during the 1st month of the grace period;

-2. Pend all appropriate claims for services provided to you and Your Dependents during the 2nd and 3rd months of the grace period.
-A pended claim means that we can neither pay nor deny your claim.
-In order to pay or deny your claim, we are in need of requested information
+2. Deny all appropriate claims for services provided to you and Your Dependents during the 2nd and 3rd months of the grace period.

-3. Notify the Exchange that you have not paid your Premium; and
+4. Notify the Exchange that you have not paid your Premium.

 A claim may be denied retroactively when: